damianhakert/damianhakert.github.io/source/posts/2017-01-27-codepen-welcome-to-gitlab.html.md

 description: "Yes, it's worth it - CodePen has moved to GitLab!"
 ---

-We were so glad to hear that [CodePen] switched from GitHub to GitLab!
+We were so glad to hear that [CodePen] switched to GitLab!

 Read through the ins and outs of their move! 😃